 On November 3, 2021, Saint Paul voted YES for rent stabilization!
 Every single precinct of the West Side voted yes too.
 That's the power of the people!
 Led by the Housing Equity Now!
-St. Paul (HENS) Coalition, community organizations across the city succeeded in collecting thousands of signatures in support of a ballot measure that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.
+St. Paul (HENS) Coalition, community organizations across the city succeeded passing a policy that will keep tenants, especially low-wealth and BIPOC households, from getting priced out of their homes.